AstroB20/demand-framework-project/TECHNICAL_ARCHITECTURE.md

 ## System Overview

 The Sales Forecasting Application is built as a modular, AI-enhanced machine learning system that combines traditional ML techniques with modern AI capabilities.
-The architecture follows a pipeline-based approach with multiple fallback mechanisms for robustness.
+The architecture follows a pipeline-based approach with multiple fallback mechanisms for robustness and **advanced data-driven hyperparameter optimization**.

 ## Architecture Layers